awgallag/title_bot/README.md

 ```bash
 npm run titlebot
 ```
+The React App should open automatically, but if it doesn't try opening a browser and entering localhost:3000 in the address bar.
 ## Notes
 I noticed that some webpages won't run without being prefixed with 'www', however if you add this prefix to other webpages like 'accounts.google.com' then the url will no longer work.
 I could have made another http request after every initial failure with the added prefix however the runtime would have been slow and users might get bored.
 Instead, I chose to display an error message that states 'Request failed try using the full url with prefixes'.